awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 To help categorize and manage your AMIs, you can assign custom *tags* to them\.
 For more information, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.

 To create a custom Linux AMI, use the procedure for the type of volume for the instance\.
-For more information, see [Creating an Amazon EBS\-Backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) or [Creating an Instance Store\-Backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Creating an Amazon EBS\-backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) or [Creating an instance store\-backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [How the creation of a custom AMI works](#process-creating-a-windows-ami-ebs)